 Still, local interest continued.
 Two different appraisals for restoration costs were done, at ten year intervals.
 They ranged from $200,000 to $500,000, depending on degrees of restoration.
 At Milton's Civil War Soldiers’ Monument Rededication in 2004, historian and noted author Howard Coffin emphasized the home’s historical significance and said

 “It should be saved.”
 Three local schoolgirls took action in 2005-2006 to “fix-it-up.”
-They patched, painted, and fundraised to save the house.
-The hurdles of cost, permits and, especially, the presence of lead paints stopped the project.
+They patched, painted, and fundraised to save the house, but various permitting hurdles and other commitments stalled that effort.

-More local attention came to General Stannard’s house in the summer of 2013.
-Members of the Milton Select Board noted its decay and the impression it made on visitors’ entry to the Town of Milton.
+Finally, in 2013, Milton Select Board members noted its decay and the impression it made on visitors’ entry to the Town of Milton.
 Thus began renewed interest from our community in saving the house.
 Later that year, Coffin said, “I will do everything I can.
 The house needs to be saved.
 A monument would be without any value, (there’s) already a big one in Georgia (Vermont).”

 George Jerrison Stannard is born in Georgia, Vermont.